MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

 #### On-Page selectors

+##### Attribute Element Filter

-To apply selections to on-page selectors, use the same input as chapter-level filters.
+To apply selections on Attribute Element filter inside a page, use the same input as chapter-level filters.

 - Select the element list of the selector